msveshnikov/mars-project-autocode/README.md

 -   NASA for providing Mars data and imagery
 -   OpenAI for AI-assisted development
 -   The open-source community for invaluable tools and libraries

+# TODO

+-   get rid of i18n and multilanguage EVERYWHERE!!!